smussenden/600/pbj.md

 PK4.
 Lift your right hand to remove the knife from the jar of peanut butter, so that by the time the knife is completely out of the jar, the blade is essentially parallel to the mouth of the jar and has as much peanut butter as you like resting on top of it.
 PK5.
 Go to the next section, "Spread Peanut Butter on One Piece of Bread."

-## Spread Peanut Butter on One Piece of Bread.
+## Spread Peanut Butter on One Piece of Bread
 BR1.
 Pinch the left-most piece of bread between the index finger and thumb of your left hand with your palm facing down.
 BR2.
 Rotate your left hand 180 degrees so that your palm faces upwards, Jiggle your hand as needed to position the bread to lay flat onto your palm.
 Release your index-finger thumb grip.
 BR3.
 Move your right hand so the peanut butter on the blade of the knife makes contact with the flat surface of the bread, at the edge closest to your left hand fingertips.